dashjoin/platform/dashjoin-docs/docs/security.md

 Finally, you can use the tenant id "@EVERYONE" to define roles for all users that are defined in the IDM, regardless of the roles they are assigned in the IDM.

+Note that email addresses are case sensitive in this context.
+For example, if a user uses both Joe@example.org and joe@example.org, both versions of the email will show up in the tenants table and both will have to be activated and assigned roles.

 ### Assigning Roles

 Roles can be assigned to the following elements: